 Recently I have tested and reviewed numerous gaming mice under the price bracket of Rs.
-2000 and have come to a conclusion that this segment is mainly ruled by three mice, the Logitech G402 Hyperion Fury, the Razer DeathAdder Essential, and finally the Logitech G102 Light Sync which today I will going to do a detailed review of.
+2000 and have come to a conclusion that three mice mainly rule this segment, the Logitech G402 Hyperion Fury, the Razer DeathAdder Essential, and finally the Logitech G102 Light Sync, which today I will going to do a detailed review of.

 It is one of the cheapest gaming mice under this price segment that actually has a decent gaming-grade sensor and can be easily bought for about Rs.
 1500 (28$ US) in India.

 So let’s quickly start with the box contents.

 |Cable||2.1 long normal cable|

 |Software||Yes, Logitech G Hub|

 In the box, you will get some old boring paperwork like most of the other tech brands like to put in the box for you.
 Next comes the big Logitech sticker, which you can place anywhere on your setup to flaunt to your friends.
 Finally, the mouse itself comes in two easy colors, White and Black.
 I personally got the Black variant which looks pretty cool.

 Coming on to the design and its build, the first thing that I noticed was its weight distribution.
 Logitech has done an impressive job with this mouse’s weight distribution, which I would like to appreciate that most other gaming mice, especially in this price segment, seem to ignore.